 Nottingham Building Society to open seven building society branches due for closure

 The Society collects anonymous data via cookies to continue making improvements to our website.
 By continuing to use the website, you are accepting the use of these cookies.

 To find out more please read our cookies policy.

 Mortgage payment protection insurance deadline

-The deadline for receiving complaints in relation to the sale of mortgage payment protection insurance is 29th August 2019.
-You can read further information here or contact us if you wish to make a claim or have further questions.
+The deadline for receiving complaints in relation to the sale of mortgage payment protection insurance was 29th August 2019 and has now passed.
+You can read further information here or contact us if you have further questions.

 The essential guide to savings

 Our Lifetime ISA is an account that gives you a 25% Government bonus on payments into the account each month, up to a maximum balance of £4,000 annually and you don’t pay tax on your interest.